Whenever you find yourself on the side of the majority, it is time to pause and reflect

 Term life insurance gets really expensive after the term ends and as you get older (cause its price by the chance of you dying).

-Note – A Guaranteed Universal Life policy if a flat death benefit where the Whole Life grows.
+NOTE – A Guaranteed Universal Life policy if a flat death benefit where the Whole Life grows.

 These policies allow you to accrue interest on the amount of cash value that is not being “borrowed out” of (technically borrowed against) the policy.
 People in the industry call this “direct recognition.”
-Just be aware that “non-direct recognition” pay dividends as though no money was borrowed against the policy.
+Just be aware that “non-direct recognition” pays dividends as though no money was borrowed against the policy.
 Just something to ask when setting up your policy.